penpaperkeycode/nnq_cnd_study/README.md

-# Study-Neural Network Quantization & Compact Networks Design
+# Neural Network Quantization & Compact Networks Design

 This is a repository of Facebook Group *AI Robotics KR*.<br>